TSOR666/OT-diffusion-toolkit/FastSB-OT/README.md

 # FastSB-OT Solver Toolkit

-FastSB-OT is a SOLVER that couples your trained score network with fast, entropyâ€‘
+FastSB-OT is a SOLVER that couples your trained score network with fast, entropy-
-### Schrödinger Bridge Formulation
+### Schrodinger Bridge Formulation
-accelerated kernels, and deploymentâ€‘friendly presets.
+accelerated kernels, and deployment-friendly presets.

 ---